shawnmittal/nextjs-vllm-ui/zarf/README.md

 - The application runs as a non-root user (UID 1001)
 - Security context drops all capabilities
 - Resource limits are configured to prevent resource exhaustion
-- Health checks ensure the application is responsive

 ## Resource Requirements